qurn/pve/README.md

 # pve
 Python variable explorer

-View variables, their type and their content in the terminal through sc-im.
+View variables, their type and content in the terminal through sc-im.